DoranLyong/AVA-Dataset-Processing-for-Person-Detection/README.md

 # AVA Dataset Processing for Person Detection
 This repository is about AVA dataset processing to train object detection for the person class only. <br/>
 The AVA dataset can also be used for various tasks, not only person detection.
-Please, check [the official document](https://research.google.com/ava/index.html) for more detail.
+Please, check [the official document](https://research.google.com/ava/index.html) for more details.

 <br/>